TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 ## Elastic Block Store (EBS)
 - The hardware storage thats used in tandem with the EC2 instance
 - virtual hard drives
+- Must be stored in the same AZ as the EC2 instance it is attached to
 - persists between stopping and starting EC2 instances
 - this is where you store your database and S3 stuff etc
 - Solid state drive and hard disk storage selections for persistent data